Study Abroad Program Overview

-Study in Bangkok offers UC students a chance to examine the evolving relationships of the different economic sectors, political factions, and shared socio-cultural principles of Thailand, while gaining perspectives into key issues of the broader Southeast Asian region.
+Study abroad in Bangkok offers UC students a chance to examine the evolving relationships of the different economic sectors, political factions, and shared socio-cultural principles of Thailand, while gaining perspective about key issues in the development of Southeast Asia today.

-The opportunity to intern or do a special study project helps students understand themselves and our respective cultures.
+The opportunity to intern or do research helps students understand themselves and our respective cultures.
 Here are some examples of what recent students were able to achieve through UCEAP Thailand.

 Students attend classes with international and/or host country students.

 Thai language study is recommended but not required.

 Go to the Participants section to see current or past calendars.

 early August to mid-May

 You may live in a local apartment and share space with international students, UC students, and possibly Thai students.

 Enjoy cultural activities and excursions arranged by Thammasat University and UCEAP.
 Internships, independent research, service-learning and volunteer opportunities can be arranged with the Thailand Study Center or independently.

 With UCEAP, you have the support of UC’s network of offices at every UC campus and partnerships with UCEAP host universities throughout the world.
 A local faculty member, who serves as the UCEAP Liaison Officer, administers the programs at Thammasat University.
 The Liaison Officer advises on academic matters, coordinates cultural activities, assists with program logistics, and provides support for personal matters.
 Thammasat student affairs units also provide a wide range of services such as orientation and student activities.